TONG-H

 MyContext.displayName = 'MyDisplayName'

-• useCallback() and useMemo() accept a function and an array of dependencies, the received function will be executed when any of dependencies changed. the former is used to memorize the received function, while the latter is used to memorize the value returned by the received function
+• the former memorizes the received function, while the latter memorizes the value returned by the received function

-• useCallback() allows you keep same callback after re-render. this method is recommend to use as callback ref to get node after mound
+• useCallback() allows to keep same callback after re-render, and is recommend to use as callback ref to get dom node after mound

 1